 You may not fly without a permit.
-The BMFC negotiates model flying permissions annually with the FC.
+The BMFC negotiates model flying permissions annually with FE.
 It is authorised to issue individual permits to model flyers for the year.
 You can read more information about the BMFC here including access to the BMFA achievement scheme.
-We recommend that all model flyers have, or aspire to have, at least a BFMA A-certificate in their chosen discipline (typically Fixed Wing (FW) or Helicopter (H).
+We recommend that all model flyers have, or aspire to have, at least a BFMA A-certificate in their chosen discipline, typically Fixed Wing (FW) or Helicopter (H).

-The permit application process for 2021 opened in December 2020 and is active now.
+The permit application process for 2022 opens in December 2021 and is active now.
 Permits last for the current calendar year only, and must be renewed each year.

 Beaulieu Heath airfield consists of the remains of 3 wartime runways, up to two miles in length, now mainly reverted to grass.
 The eastern end of the main runway retains its hard surface which is used as an all weather model aircraft runway.
 Part of the original runway is separated off by a barrier as a car park, and the area connects to the original airfield perimeter track which is a designated cycle path.